codedge/laravel-fpdf/README.md

 Next run
 `php artisan vendor:publish --provider="Codedge\Fpdf\FpdfServiceProvider" --tag=config`
-to publish the configuration file for the SOFORT API to `config/fpdf.php`.
+to publish the configuration file for the Fpdf PDF library to `config/fpdf.php`.

 **Hint**: Open this file and enter the correct page settings, if you do not want the defaults.